FlorianCassayre/FlorianCassayre.github.io/_posts/2019-05-09-ambient-occlusion-prototype.md

 The radius of the hemisphere is an arbitrary value that corresponds to the local area that must be considered.
 Larger values create more realistic renderings but are possibly also more expensive.

+![](/img/ambient_occlusion_hemisphere.svg){: .image-medium }

+{: .caption }
-{% figure caption:"The point of interest is represented in magenta.
+The point of interest is represented in magenta.
 The hemisphere orientation is determined by the normal vector of the surface (n).
 The sampled rays are in blue and red depending on wether they intersected in a surface or not.
-The green area is the sought area" %}
+The green area is the sought area
-![](/img/ambient_occlusion_hemisphere.svg){: .image-medium }
-{% endfigure %}

 Now the question arises on how to implement such a procedure.
 Since it is an improvement on the regular ambiant lighting system we updated this function such that instead of returning a constant value it would be affected by the position of the intersection.